razerofficial/CChromaEditor/README.md

 <a name="PluginOverrideFrameDuration"></a>
 **PluginOverrideFrameDuration**

 Sets the `duration` for all grames in the `Chroma` animation to the `duration` parameter.
 Returns the animation id upon success.
-Returns -1 upon failure.
+Returns negative one upon failure.

 ```C++
 // DLL Interface